 What’s In it for the Artists?

-Artists also will sell CDs and any other merchandise they may have to offer.
-It’s a nice way to take home something to remember the evening by, and music to listen to later or give as a gift.
+Artists also sell albums and any other merchandise they may have to offer.
+It’s a nice way to take home something to remember the evening by, such as music to listen to later or give as a gift.

 Don’t I need experience to host a concert?